 - Pausing in PayPal: On the Recurring Payments Profile Details page, click “Suspend”.

 - Pausing in Payflow: On the Recurring Billing Profile edit page, locate the “Start Date/Next Payment Date” field and change the date to sometime in the future.
 It should then wait until that date to do the next payment.

 If you are using a gateway other than the ones listed above, contact them directly to see how they recommend pausing or putting a subscription on hold without cancellation.
-I found this guide from Authorize.net and this guide for 2checkout but have not tested either method personally.
+I found this guide from Authorize.net but have not tested either method personally.

 For any gateway, it may be possible to insert a trial or set a delay on the start date.
 You could possibly set the subscription amount to $0.
 Every gateway handles this differently.

 When you decide to pause a member, you’ll need to decide how this affects their access to members-only content and benefits.
 It may or may not be necessary to restrict anything.
 Let’s revisit the reason for pausing discussed above: